-Candidate Status Report
+Candidate Status Report (CSR)

-ARRT will mail you a Candidate Status Report (CSR) (see Appendix B) after your application fee is processed at ARRT.
-The CSR contains your identification information, permanent ARRT-assigned ID number, and examination window dates.

-Be sure your name on your CSR matches your IDs that you will bring to the test center (see "Acceptable Forms of ID" on page 11).
-Notify your state immediately - and before scheduling your appointment - if any identification information is incorrect or does not match your IDs.
-Do not contact ARRT with identification changes.
+ARRT will mail you a Candidate Status Report (CSR) (see Appendix E for sample) after your examination fee is processed at the ARRT.
+The CSR contains your identification information, your permanent ARRT-assigned ID number, and examination window dates.
+Be sure your name on the CSR matches your IDs that you will bring for admission to the test center (see "Acceptable Forms of ID" on page 11).
+Notify your state immediately at the number listed on the front of your CSR, and before scheduling your exam appointment if any identification information is incorrect or does not match your IDs.
+Please do not contact ARRT with identification changes.